CiaraBurkett/aboutjerseycity/README.md

     * Users can follow Projects
 	* <del>A User has a profile/account</del>
 		* <del>Profile can be CRUD</del>
-	* A User can go pro (monthly subscription)
-		* Pro accounts do not see sponsored ads
-    * Pro accounts get highlighted projects in feed
+	* Users have Dashboards
+		* Dashboards have information about Project analytics
 * Add Admin
   * Use CanCan gem
 * Social
 	* New projects are automatically posted to @aboutjerseycity Twitter account
 	* New projects are automatically posted to Facebook page
   	* New projects are automatically emails to Users
   	* Add UserVoice link with matching icon to footer(?)
+  	* Add feed to User homepage(?)
+  		* with comment system